syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 ## Series Selection

-Series selection is used in case of multiple series when you want to highlight a particular series.
-Series selection can be enabled by setting selection type as [Series]().
+Series selection is used to highlight a particular series while using multiple series.
+Series selection is enable by setting [Type]() property value as [Series]() in [ChartSelectionBehavior]().
 The [SeriesSelectionBrush]() property is used to set the brush color to highlight the series.

 The following code example demonstrates highlighting a series.